rovellipaolo/gnome-shell-extension-sermon/README.md

 # SerMon: Services Monitor

-A GNOME Shell extension for monitoring and managing docker containers.
+A GNOME Shell extension for monitoring and managing systemd services and docker images.

 ## Building and Installing